pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

 Cloud Controller is the the API server that [Cloud Foundry](https://www.cloudfoundry.org/application-runtime/) users use to view and interact with the rest of the system.
 For instance, whenever a developer uses the Cloud Foundry CLI to deploy their applications or view their applications' status in Apps Manager, they are ultimately making requests that are served by Cloud Controller.
 Cloud Controller is a Ruby application and is deployed in data centers throughout the world as part of Cloud Foundry.

 Occasionally our end-users will use the platform in ways we might not have predicted, which results in unique and difficult-to-reproduce issues.
-For instance, one such customer reported that their Cloud Controller instances were consuming excessive amounts of system memory and restarting every few minutes.
-Clearly not working as intended.
+For instance, several months back a customer reported that their Cloud Controller instances were consuming excessive amounts of system memory and restarting very frequently.
+By default, Cloud Controller servers are configured to restart themselves after sustained high memory usage -- but these situations are rare and unexpected.
+Something was clearly wrong.

+{{< responsive-figure src="/images/debugging-ruby-memory-issues/ccng-memory-usage-close-up.png" class="center" alt="Sawtooth memory usage pattern showing frequent restarts of the Cloud Controller server" caption="Cloud Controller instance exhibiting abnormal memory usage" >}}

 ## Understanding the Problem